-The Problem: Throughout the past several years there have been many stories in the news about sea turtle egg poachers being arrested for tampering with nests and trying to sell eggs.
+The Problem: Throughout the past several years there have been many stories in the news about illegal egg collectors being arrested for tampering with nests and trying to sell eggs.
 Although these stories are a great step toward creating awareness for this plight for turtles, there is still more that needs to be done.
-One of the main problems sea turtles face is poaching while they are most vulnerable, before they have hatched.
-After the female turtle has laid her eggs, she will bury them and return to the sea.
-The area where she nests will be disturbed, making it easy for poachers to identify the nesting site.
+One of the main problems sea turtles face is illegal egg collecting while they are most

-Species Affected: All species are affected by egg poaching.
+Species Affected: All species are affected by illegal egg collecting.

 * Do not disturb sea turtle nests;